-To enable your manager to support you appropriately, it is important that they and/or People and Culture are involved during the referral process.
+To enable your manager to support you appropriately, it is important that they and/or HR are involved during the referral process.

-Where you believe you need OH advice or support you will need to discuss this with your line manager in the first instance.
-Your manager will then need to arrange for a referral through your People and Culture Business Partner.
+Where you believe you need OH advice/ support you will need to approach/ discuss this with your line manager in the first instance.
+Your manager will then need to arrange for a referral through your HR Business Partner.
 If you are uncomfortable discussing this your manager, you can approach your HR Business Partner directly.